iBlockAPI/API-Docs/source/bitcoin.rst

 getBlockCount
 ```````````
-Returns the number of blocks in the longest blockchain
+Returns the number of blocks in the longest blockchain.

 Definition::